dirkcuys/thebacklog/projects/agregore-web-apps/part-4.md

 }
 ```

-And now let's get the files from the web and add them using the function we just defined.
+And now let's get the `index.html` and `lib.js` from the web and add them to our site using the function we just defined.

 ```js
 let resp = await fetch('https://www.thebacklog.net/projects/agregore-web-apps/amt3.js')